svanderburg/dysnomia/README.md

 Usage
 =====
-In order to use Dysnomia to deploy mutable components, we require two dependencies:
+In order to use Dysnomia to deploy mutable components, we require two kinds of
+dependencies:

 * A component containing a logical snapshot of the initial state of a mutable component
 * A configuration file capturing properties of the container in which the component must be deployed